 Relatively mild winter temperatures, compared with the rest of NSW and Victoria, make it a refuge for migratory birds forced to leave breeding areas in the cold season.

 The rich mosaic of vegetation, including grasslands, mulga woodlands and mixed woodlands of belah, ironwood and leopardwood provides refuge in dry times for many native animals including reptiles, small mammals and birds.

 Key habitats include:

 - Alluvial floodplains and swamps with semi-permanent waterholes, floodplain woodlands and lignum swamps.
-Species associated with these habitats include freckled duck, pink-eared duck and golden perch.
+Species associated with these include the Freckled Duck, Pink-eared Duck and Golden Perch.
 Nectar production attracts many birds.

 - Mixed woodlands of belah, ironwood, leopardwood, rosewood and whitewood.
 Their diversity supports a wide range of species.

-Naree Station has permanent reserve managers in residence.
-Their aim is to reduce total grazing pressure on the property, allowing the natural wetland and woodland habitats to regenerate.
+Our aim is to reduce total grazing pressure on the property, allowing the natural wetland and woodland habitats to regenerate.
+High priorities include:

 - repairing and upgrading fences to manage stray livestock and feral animals

 - pig, goat, fox, cat and rabbit control

 - fire preparation and use as a management tool